billstclair/muzzle-energy/README.md

-[Mammudeck](https://mammudeck.com/) is a Tweetdeck-like interface to the [Mastodon](https://mastodon.social/) social media platform.
-It is written in [Elm](https://elm-lang.org/), and uses the [billstclair/elm-mastodon](https://package.elm-lang.org/packages/billstclair/elm-mastodon/latest) package to handle the wire protocol.

-This is a work in progress.
+[muzzle-energy.com](https://muzzel-energy.com/) is a muzzle energy computer, updated, with many more features than <a href='https://billstclair.com/energy.html'>billstclair.com/energy.html</a>.
 For development:

-    cd ~/.../elm-mammudeck
+    cd ~/.../muzzle-energy
     elm reactor

 Then aim your browser at http://localhost:8000/site/index.html

 After code changes, use `bin/build` to create `site/elm.js`, then reload the browser window.

-To test `Mammudeck.EncodeDecode`:

-    cd ~/.../elm-mammudeck
-    elm-test

-Bill St. Clair, 4 July 2019
+Bill St. Clair, 2 November 2020